eerkela/bertrand/README.rst

    <https://pandas.pydata.org/pandas-docs/stable/development/extending.html>`_.
    This allows users to quickly integrate arbitrary data types into the pandas ecosystem, with customizable behavior for each one.
-*  A configurable, **domain-specific language** for resolving types.
-This represents a superset of the existing numpy/pandas keywords and syntax, with support for arbitrary parametrization, as well as configurable aliases and semantics.
+*  A configurable **domain-specific language** for resolving types.
+This represents a superset of the existing numpy/pandas syntax, with support for arbitrary parametrization, as well as customizable aliases and semantics.
 *  Robust **type detection** from vectorized data in any format.
 This works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to describe ambiguous Python iterables, such as lists, tuples, generators, and ``dtype: object`` arrays.
-In each case, inference is fast, customizable, and works even when the examples are of mixed type.
+In each case, inference is fast, reliable, and works even when the examples are of mixed type.
 *  **Efficient type checks** for arbitrary data.
 This combines the above tools to perform ``isinstance()``-like hierarchical checks for any node in the ``pdcast`` type system.
-If the provided data are properly labeled, then this is done with *O(1)* complexity, allowing users to sprinkle checks throughout their code without worrying about performance implications.
+If the provided data are properly labeled, then this is done in constant time, allowing users to sprinkle checks throughout their code wherever they are needed.
 *  **Multiple dispatch** with vectorized inputs.
-This works like ``@functools.singledispatch``, allowing a function to dispatch to a collection of virtual implementations based the observed type of one or more positional and/or keyword arguments.
-With the pdcast type system, however, this can be extended to cover vectorized data in any representation, including those containing mixed-type elements, which are processed using a split-apply-combine strategy.
+This works like ``@functools.singledispatch``, allowing a function to dispatch to a collection of virtual implementations based the observed type of one or more arguments.
+With the ``pdcast`` type system, this can be extended to cover vectorized data in any representation, including those containing mixed-type elements, which are processed using a split-apply-combine strategy.
 *  **Attachable functions** with a variety of access patterns.
 These leverage Python's `descriptor protocol <https://docs.python.org/3/reference/datamodel.html#descriptor-invocation>`_ to attach naked functions to external classes as bound attributes, just as